How Much Does ABA Therapy Cost?

 Hourly Rates: The average cost for one hour of direct ABA therapy is between $120 and $150.
 If a highly experienced BCBA is doing the session, it can jump to $200 an hour.

-- Upfront Fees: Before starting, clinics charge for an initial assessment to create a customized treatment plan.
-This usually costs a flat fee of $500 to $2,000.
+• Upfront Fees: Before starting, clinics charge for an initial assessment to create a customized treatment plan.
+This usually costs a flat fee of $500 to $2,000.infographic showing the hourly, weekly and monthly cost of aba therapy

 Insurance Coverage and What It Includes